Global partnerships

 - Link to CONICYT website

-The Academy of Finland has agreements on cooperation with three Chinese research funding organisations.
+The Research Council of Finland has agreements on cooperation with three Chinese research funding organisations.
 The cooperation with the National Natural Science Foundation of China (NSFC) and the Chinese Academy of Sciences (CAS) covers all scientific disciplines, except those that fall within the remit of the Chinese Academy of Social Sciences (CASS).
 The cooperation with the CASS covers socio-economic sciences and the humanities.

 CAS cooperation projects can also apply for mobility cooperation funding for seminars in Finland and China.
 NSFC cooperation projects can apply for either mobility cooperation funding or mobility seminar funding.
 Please note that the project must have both a Finnish and a Chinese responsible person, both of whom must submit an application to their own funding agency.
-The Academy usually opens applications in September, but the Chinese funders may have other deadlines.
+The Research Council usually opens applications in September, but the Chinese funders may have other deadlines.

 More information

-Within the framework of EU cooperation, the Academy has participated in joint calls launched by New Indigo ERA-NET (2009–2013) and Inno INDIGO (2013–2016) as well as in the Equip project (2014–2017), which promoted, among other things, the networking of European and Indian researchers and funders in the social sciences and humanities.
+Within the framework of EU cooperation, the Research Council has participated in joint calls launched by New Indigo ERA-NET (2009–2013) and Inno INDIGO (2013–2016) as well as in the Equip project (2014–2017), which promoted, among other things, the networking of European and Indian researchers and funders in the social sciences and humanities.

 More information